-Taking a page from the flavors of Greece, this Mediterranean Quinoa Salad recipe is packed with crunchy bell peppers, crisp cucumbers, and the briny flavors of feta and kalamata olives.
+This quick, easy, and gluten-free Mediterranean Quinoa Salad recipe is inspired by Greek flavors and packed with crunchy bell peppers, crisp cucumbers, and the briny flavors of feta and kalamata olives.

 Photo Credits: Katherine Irwin

-I love it because it’s packed with crunchy colorful bell peppers, cool cucumbers, and nutrient-dense quinoa.
-Olives and feta give it that Mediterranean vibe and some healthy fats along with the lemony olive oil oregano dressing.
-It lasts for a full week in the fridge, is great in lunches, and is easy to adapt.
+It’s packed with crunchy, colorful bell peppers, cool cucumbers, and nutrient-dense quinoa.
+Olives and feta give this side salad that Mediterranean vibe, and the lemony olive oil oregano dressing brings it all together.

 When tomatoes are in season, toss in a handful.
 Don’t like feta?
 Leave it out.
-Increase the amount of quinoa to add extra heft or add chickpeas or shredded grilled chicken breasts for a protein boost.
-If you go to make this salad and realize you are out of quinoa, swap in pearled barley, bulgur, or green lentils.
+To make it a full meal, add chickpeas, shredded grilled chicken breasts, or canned tuna for a protein boost.

 • Lemon, zested and juiced: Lemon brings a burst of tangy flavor to this Mediterranean Quinoa salad recipe.
 The zest, or outer layer of the peel, adds a fragrant aroma while the juice provides acidity and brightness.

-• Kosher salt: Kosher salt, unlike table salt, is coarser and has a milder taste.
+• Kosher salt, unlike table salt, is coarser and has a milder taste.
 It is commonly used in cooking and adds depth to flavors without overpowering them.

-• Black pepper: Black pepper is another seasoning staple.
-It provides a spicy and slightly earthy flavor.
+• Black pepper provides a spicy and slightly earthy flavor.

-• Olive oil: Olive oil adds fruitiness and carries the salt, pepper, lemon, and oregano to all the other ingredients in this quinoa salad recipe.
-It is high in monounsaturated fats, which are considered heart-healthy, as well as antioxidants and vitamin E. We provide many varieties of high-quality olive oil options in our shop
+• Olive oil adds fruitiness and carries the salt, pepper, lemon, and oregano to all the other ingredients in this quinoa salad recipe.
+My favorite olive oil is Spanish Hojiblanca

-• Scallions, white and green parts: Scallions, also known as green onions, have a mild and slightly onion-like flavor.
+• Scallions, white and green parts: Scallions, also known as green onions, are milder than yellow or white onions.
+So I prefer them in this recipe.

 • Kalamata olives, drained: These dark-colored olives are a staple in Mediterranean cuisine and provide a rich, briny flavor to this recipe.